alidcast/ency-docs/content/guide/GettingStarted.md

 First, initialize the `task factory` function with the `this` context you want to task objects.
 Then, call the factory function with your desired operation.

+The task's operation can be either a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) or [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
+The main difference between the two options is that generator functions can yield control over their execution and so, they can be canceled at any point.
+For this reason, we recommend you use generator functions, as we do in our examples, so that you can take advantage of the full power of Ency.

 ```js
 import { initTask } from 'ency'